wmww/gtk4-layer-shell/README.md

 ### Running the Tests
 * `ninja -C build test`
+* Or, to run a specific test and print the complete output `meson test <testname> --verbose -C build`

 ## Licensing
 100% MIT (unlike the GTK3 version of this library which contained GPL code copied from GTK)